riccardo-donati/ingswAM2021-Donati-DiMarco-DellAgosto/README.md

   <img src="https://i.imgur.com/dEBlhTL.png" width=500 height=200 px />
 </p>

-Masters of Renaissance is the final test of the teaching: "Software Engineering", course of the "Computer Science Degree" held at Politecnico di Milano during the Academic Year 2020/2021. <br>
+Masters of Renaissance is the final test of the _Software Engineering_ course part of the _Computer Science Degree_ at Politecnico di Milano during the Academic Year 2020/2021. <br>
 Masters of Renaissance is a turn-based board game where you play as an important Florence citizen: your goal is to collect and invest resources and improve your relations with the papacy.
 You can take resources from the Market, use resources to buy cards that will unlock powerful productions, advance in the faithpath and activate special power thanks to leader cards.
 You can play with your friends in a max of 4 players match or, if you don't have any, play a Singleplayer game against Lorenzo Il Magnifico! <br>
 Have fun with this strategic game! :octocat: